 The amount of member liabilities in relation to defined benefits has been determined using actuarial valuation techniques and assumptions.
 An actuarial valuation involves making various assumptions about the future.
 Actual developments in the future may differ from these assumptions.
 The assumptions include member turnover, future investment returns, pension indexation rates, mortality rates and future salary increases.
 Due to the complexities involved in the valuation and its long term nature, defined benefit member liabilities are highly sensitive to changes in these assumptions.
 Assumptions are reviewed at each reporting date.

-In determining the appropriate discount rate, the actuary considers an investment portfolio that reflects the opportunities reasonably available to the Scheme in the investment markets, and also reflects the Scheme's actual investments and investment strategy in respect of defined benefit member liabilities.
+In determining the appropriate discount rate, the actuary considers the expected long term returns on each asset class and return objective set by Funds SA for the investments in respect of defined benefit member liabilities.